imrannayer/terraform-workshop/Packer/AWS/LAB-1.md

-# Create Azure Custom Image via Packer
+# Create AWS Custom Image via Packer

 ### What you will learn from this hands-on activity

-- Create Azure Resource Group
+- Login to AWS Cloud VM
 - Learn Packer template for creating custom image
-- Launch Azure VM from custom image
+- Launch AWS VM from custom image

 Hashicorp Packer allows building of Automated Machine Images.
 It is important part of puzzle for IaC as customer have different requirements for setting baseline for following standards.